ersilia-os/ersilia/README.md

 ## License and Citation

 This repository is open-sourced under the [GPL-3 License](https://github.com/ersilia-os/ersilia/blob/master/LICENSE).
-Please [cite us](https://github.com/ersilia-os/ersilia/blob/master/CITATION.cff) if you use it.
+Please [cite us](https://github.com/ersilia-os/ersilia/blob/master/CITATION.cff) if you use it!

 ## About Us